Created by Geoff Johns, James Robinson and Stephen Sadowski

 In her personal life, Kendra made it her first priority to end the threat of Hath Set for good.
 She delved into her museum's records, looking for ancient evidence of Hath Set.
 This led her to a museum in Gotham City where the Batman helped her unearth more records of his past.
 The path then led to Metropolis...
 (Hawkgirl #63-64)

-Kendra Saunders was reinvented with DC's "New 52" initiative in 2011.
+Kendra Saunders was reinvented with DC's "New 52" reboot in 2011.
 Read about her here...

 Hawkgirl was a main character on the Justice League animated cartoon, though this character was the Thanagarian, Shayera Hol.